ibm-cloud-docs/vpc/vpn-onprem-example.md

 For the Internet Key Exchange (IKE) and IPsec security parameters, select **Auto** so the cloud gateway uses auto-negotiation to automatically establish the connection with the on-premises gateway.

 If you create a connection to a Juniper VPN, you must create a custom [IPsec](#custom-ipsec-policy-with-vsrx) policy instead of the default auto-negotiation.
 {: important}

-If you create a connection to a Check Point Security Gateway, you must create a custom [IKE](#custom-ike-policy-with-cp) and [IPsec](#custom-ipsec-policy-with-cp) policy instead of the default auto-negotiation.
-{: important}

 If you have multiple subnets either on IBM VPC or your on-premises network, and your on-premises VPN device is Cisco ASAv with IKEv2, you must create one VPN connection per one subnet pair on IBM VPN gateway because Cisco ASAv creates a new SA per subnet pair.